HarshithaAddada16/Building-a-Relational-E-Commerce-Database-with-Python/README.md

-# Building-a-Relational-E-Commerce-Database-with-Python
-Python-based pipeline to create relational tables and load structured E-Commerce data into PostgreSQL.
 # E-Commerce Data Loading (CSV to PostgreSQL)

 This project demonstrates a Python-based process to create relational tables and load structured E-Commerce CSV data into a PostgreSQL database.